adamkocsis/adamkocsis.github.io/index.md

 # Placeholder

 This will be my personal webpage.
-It is getting built and is has nothing but placeholders.
+It is getting built and is has nothing but lots of love and placeholders.
 Be sure to check back later!

 > "Do more science... just really weird, f\*cked-up sh\*t... stuff where even you're like: 'Man, I shouldn't have done that'... do that!"